 - The UGC has to be present on a website that is publicly accessible.

 - It needs to be present on a social networking site that is accessible to users.

 - It needs to be external to any form of professional and routine aspects

-So essentially, UGC has been the base of the rise of social media with the appropriate combination of technological drivers which includes broadband availability, economic drivers that involve easily available tools, and social drivers which includes the group of younger people with the technical know-how.
+So essentially, UGC has been the base of the rise of social media with the appropriate combination of technological drivers which includes broadband availability, economic drivers that involve easily available tools, and social drivers which include the group of younger people with the technical know-how.

-Therefore, in a nutshell, it is safe to define Social Media as a collection of applications that are internet-based which are related to the technological foundations of Web 2.0; along with the exchange that is offered through the platform of the User Generated Content.
+Therefore, in a nutshell, it is safe to define Social Media as a collection of applications that are internet-based and are related to the technological foundations of Web 2.0; along with the exchange that is offered through the platform of the User Generated Content.
 This is also the pioneer in the idea of the social media applications that soon took over our lives.

 Elements of Social Media